evalancaster/handson-2021-version-control/text/14_Interactive_Rebasing.md

 And now instead of 5 commits, you would have 6.

 The last useful thing that interactive rebase can do is drop commits for you.
-If instead of choosing 'pick', 'squash' or 'edit' for the commit line, you simply remove the line, it will remove the commit from the history.
+If you simply remove the lin instead of choosing 'pick', 'squash' or 'edit' for the commit line, it will remove the commit from the history.